HristoKolev/webpack-workshop/README.md

 npm i -D whatwg-fetch msw
 ```

-- Add the config files
+- Add the files from the `extra` directory

 - Add the npm script